ldtteam/MinecoloniesWiki/source/buildings/farm&field.md

 {% include contentblock/main-gui.html image="../../assets/images/gui/farmgui1.png" %}

 {% include contentblock/basic.html header="The second tab of the GUI is <strong>List of Recipes</strong>." content="Here you can see all the crafting recipes this hut knows.
 The arrows allow you to move them up or down in priority.
-You are also able to disable specific recipes.<ul><li><strong> Teach Recipe:</strong> When clicking teach recipe, it opens a crafting grid which allows you to teach this hut recipes (not the worker).</li></ul>" image="../../assets/images/gui/farmgui2.png" %}
+You are also able to disable specific recipes.<p><strong> Teach Recipe:</strong> When clicking teach recipe, it opens a crafting grid which allows you to teach this hut recipes (not the worker).</p>" image="../../assets/images/gui/farmgui2.png" %}

 {% include contentblock/basic.html header="The third tab of the GUI is <strong>Tasks</strong>." content="This tab shows you any requests the hut is working on, and where it is going." image="../../assets/images/gui/farmgui3.png" %}